DeveloLongScript/MHSF/CONTRIBUTING.md

 [You can also opt out of telemetry if you'd like.](https://nextjs.org/telemetry)

 ## Clerk
+> [!CAUTION]
+> Clerk is no longer optional.
+If Clerk is not setup, you *will* get a `Non-authenticated environments are disallowed on this origin.` error.

 If you want to test out accounts, [you must create an Clerk key from their website.](https://clerk.com) Set the following variables in the .env.local file:
 ```dotenv